Call or text (502) 528-7273 Serving Kentucky & Southern Indiana

 This is often the smartest option and the one most landowners don't know about.
 You can sell both the land and the abandoned home together to a cash buyer like We Buy Doublewides.
 Here's why this works:

-• We handle the title — Roger knows how to navigate abandoned property title claims, bonded titles, and BMV processes.
+• We handle the title — Roger knows the abandoned property title claim process, bonded titles, and BMV processes.
 You don't have to figure any of this out yourself.

 • You get paid instead of paying — instead of spending $3,000-$10,000 on demolition, you receive cash for the property.
 Even if the home is in rough shape, the land has value.